Client Application One using ASP.NET Core MVC

 RegisterViewModel

-Create a class file named RegisterViewModel.cs within the Models folder, then copy and paste the following code.
+Create a class file named RegisterViewModel.cs within the Models folder and then copy and paste the following code.
 This represents the data required when a new user registers.
 It contains properties for Username, Email, and Password (all marked with [Required]).
 It will be used by the Register view to bind form input to this model.

 using System.ComponentModel.DataAnnotations;